Special Needs Support Volunteering in Barcelona - Spain

 What to expect and how you'll make an impact

 For people with disabilities, individual care can make a huge difference in helping them live meaningful lives.
 However, that care can be hard to find as Spain’s education system is not set up to accommodate those with disabilities.
-Volunteers provide that extra support which allows for one-on-one care and enables those with disabilities to be more integrated within their community and to live less stigmatized lives.
+Volunteers provide that extra support which allows for one-on-one care and enables those with disabilities to be more integrated within their community and to live less stigmatised lives.

-As a Special Needs Support volunteer in Barcelona, you’ll be based in centers that care for individuals with a wide range of physical and mental disabilities.
+As a Special Needs Support volunteer in Barcelona, you’ll be based in centres that care for individuals with a wide range of physical and mental disabilities.
 You’ll be helping a team of local staff and volunteers, assisting in activities such as:

 - Arts and crafts